 Brown will be evaluated this week to see if surgery or rest is the best course of action, according to Shelburne’s sources, who say he has been receiving pain management injections in the knee since March.

 Along with the injections, Brown has been adjusting his style of play to avoid putting undue strain on the knee.
-He admitted that he doesn’t have his usual explosiveness around the rim, but he still found a way to be effective, averaging 22.3 points, 7.2 rebounds and 3.7 assists in 10 playoff games, which is similar to his numbers from last year’s postseason when he was named MVP of the Eastern Conference Finals and NBA Finals.
+He admitted that he doesn’t have his usual explosiveness around the rim, but he still found a way to be effective, averaging 22.3 points, 7.2 rebounds and 3.7 assists in 10 playoff games, which were similar to his numbers from last year’s postseason when he was named MVP of the Eastern Conference Finals and NBA Finals.

 Brown was asked about the condition of his knee after Boston’s Game 6 loss Friday night in New York.